-- You can trigger a primary/secondary failover only for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.
+- You can trigger a primary/secondary failover for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.

 - Log on to the ApsaraDB for MongoDB console.